TAKE THE SUBMARINE TO PARIS

 .png)

-Playwright and Director: Thor Gunnar Wendtland Music and Lighting: Kevin Buster Mortensen Cast: Jeppe Pachaï, Kristian Herlev, and Helene Hasseriis Holten Costume Design: Benedikte Beate Hansen Graphics: Mie Jakobsen, Choreographer Lisa Kristine Fryd.
+Jeppe Pachaï, Kristian Herlev and Helene Hasseriis Holten Costume design: Benedikte Beate Hansen Graphics: Mie Jakobsen, Choreography Lisa Kristine Fryd.

 Foyer: Design by Marie Qvist, Drawings by Benedikte Beate Hansen

-Special thanks to:
+Speciel thanks to:

 Pictures taken by Thomas Peber Sørensen

-PRESS KIT: Click here.
+PRESS KIT: click here.